seanmcquaid/mcquaid-stacks-cli/src/templates/vite-react/docs/decisions/015-prettier-eslint.md

 ## Context

-Maintaining consistent code formatting and adhering to coding standards has been a challenge within our project.
+Maintaining consistent code formatting and adhering to coding standards has been a challenge within the project.
 Inconsistent code styles across different contributors have led to readability issues and increased code review overhead.
 Prettier and ESLint present as powerful tools to address these concerns.
 Prettier offers automated code formatting, while ESLint provides a customizable linting framework to enforce coding standards and catch potential errors.

 ## Decision

-After comprehensive evaluation and discussions, the decision has been made to integrate Prettier for code formatting and ESLint for code linting into our project workflow.
+After comprehensive evaluation and discussions, the decision has been made to integrate Prettier for code formatting and ESLint for code linting into the project workflow.
 Prettier's ability to automatically format code according to predefined rules will streamline the codebase and minimize debates over formatting preferences.
 ESLint, with its extensive rule set and customizability, will enforce coding standards, catch common errors, and encourage best practices across the development team.

 ## Consequences